andresfeliper3/MF_analysis/README.md

         py .\command.py graph -name GCF_000002985_4 -mode regions py .\command.py graph -name GCF_000002985_4 -mode whole

-Compare results with branch main and changeAlgorithm
+Compare results with branch main and changeAlgorithm.

+## Repeats using RepeatMasker
+After executing the RepeatMasker program, the results are saved in a .out file.
+These files can be saved in the following directory _resources/RM_resources/<organism_name>_

+### Save RepeatMasker results to database
+Save the repeats found by RepeatMasker into the database using the results file path as a parameter.

+Example using the command:

+    py .\command.py load_RM_repeats -path resources/RM_resources/c_elegans_chromosome_I.fasta.out